jardieljr/derivatives/README.md

 Both the binomial model and the Black-Scholes formula are based on the risk-neutral free policy, the Black-Scholes formula is a limiting case of the binomial formula for the price of a European option.
 In other words, if the binomial model can divide the time into infinite periods, they are the same.
 But the derivation of the Black-Scholes formula makes a assumption of continuous and continuously compounded returns on the stock are normally distributed.
 For the binomial, it’s discrete which allows us to exercise the option at any point of the periods.
 So binomial model can work effectively with a complex option such as paying discrete dividends, American options which may exercise the option before the expiration.
 The Black-Scholes formula is more suitable for the European option which doesn’t allow to exercise in advance.

 However, we advise the user to always keep a critical eye on this binomial method.
 As a matter of fact, we notice that our pricing accuracy degrade when we decrease or increase the maturity time, the most stable point being at 1 year of maturity.

 Hence, to price an option with a matuity of few weeks or numerous years, we will privilege the B&S approach which will enable reliability and robustness.

+This can be due to the fact that the B&S model relies its compuatation on a normal distribution, continuously whereas the binomial model performs its computation discretly segmented in numerous steps.
+On one hand, the normal distribution will enable a stable accracy on its "legs" deviating from its optimium stability point whereas the binomial model accuracy will decrease relatively to the B&S model due to this discrete compuatation.
 On the other hand, for options with 1 year of maturirty, regarding our observations performing both models on several underlying assets, we will prefer the Binomial Model accuracy, regularly closer to the real trading price.